ecosystems

 What is strut-channel?

-Strut-channel is a steel channel specifically design for structural uses and common in both the plumbing and electrical industries.
-We recommend that the strut itself be either galvanized or better yet, chromate-coated (a gold-colored coating that makes the strut extremely durable even in such corrosive salt environments as Hawaii).
-The channel can be interconnected with adjoining connector plates and "strut nuts" to secure almost anything virtually permanently.
-From our lengthy experience using it in Hawaii and elsewhere, we feel confident in its ability to withstand the test of time in any geographic location.
-However, another positive benefit of this material is that it is literally available anywhere.
-It goes by the names "Super-strut", "Power-strut", "Uni-strut" and others and all are interchangeable and compatible.
-It can be found at any Home Depot, Lowe's, electrical suppliers, etc. It comes in many sizes and lengths but the most common sizes available at these locations are 1-5/8" x 1-5/8" x 10' and 13/16" x 1-5/8" x 10' and so these are the members we will use out of convenience.
-Either can be easily cut with a hacksaw, sawzall, or miter saw using metal abrasive disk.
+Strut-channel is a channel specifically design for structural uses and common in both the plumbing and electrical industries.
+See pictures below.
+It is manufactured under many names (e.g. Uni-strut, Super-strut, Power-strut, etc.) and all are compatible and interchangeable.
+It comes in steel, aluminum, and even fiberglass but we recommend steel for strength that is either galvanized or better yet, zinc/chromate-coated (the gold-colored coating) that makes the strut extremely durable (even in such corrosive salt-laden environments as Hawaii).
+The channel can be interconnected with adjoining connector plates and "strut nuts" to secure almost anything.
+From our lengthy experience in Hawaii and elsewhere, we feel confident in its ability to withstand the test of time in any geographic location.
+However, the main reason we designed this rack using strut channel is that it is literally available anywhere.
+It can be found at any Home Depot, Lowe's, electrical suppliers, Grainger, etc. It comes in many sizes and lengths but the most common sizes available at these locations are 1-5/8" x 1-5/8" x 10' and 13/16" x 1-5/8" x 10' and so these are the members we will use out of convenience.
+Either can be easily cut with a hacksaw, power saw, or miter saw using metal abrasive disk.

 13/16" strut-channel with 1/2" slots (recommended)